Competition Rules 2018 — Please read carefully

 17. Your contact details will only be used for the purposes of the competition, unless we are required to divulge them by law.

-18. The Competition is sponsored by Strasbourg’s Anglophone associations: English Speaking Community (ESC), English Speaking Union (ESU), Americans In Alsace (AIA), the Amicale of the Council of Europe.
+18. The Competition is sponsored by Strasbourg’s Anglophone associations: English Speaking Community (ESC), English Speaking Union (ESU), Americans in Alsace (AIA), the US Consul General in Strasbourg through the US Embassy in Paris, the Amicale of the Council of Europe.
 Members of the organising committee and the judges are excluded from entering the competition.

-19. Thanks to sponsorship from the US Consulate, we are able to offer the first 100 places to entrants aged 17 and under (see rule 1) for free.
+19. Thanks to sponsorship from the US Embassy, we are able to offer free entry to participants aged 17 and under (see rule 1).
 Entrants applying for a free place must send a scan of their passport verifying their age.

 20. The judges are writers or academics in the field of English Literature.
 They will use their skill and judgment to select a short-list of entries, five of the best stories in each of the four categories (see rule 1), as well as the winner and runner-up in each category.

-21. If the number of entries is sufficient, the organising committee reserves the right to pre-select entries to manage the number of stories forwarded to the judges for consideration.
+21. If the number of entries is sufficient, the organising committee reserves the right to appoint a sub-committee to pre-select entries to manage the number of stories forwarded to the judges for consideration.
+The judging criteria are clearly stated on our website on the “About” page.

 23. The winners will be announced at the Awards Ceremony and the book of shortlisted and winning entries will also be released at that time.
 Each of the shortlisted authors will receive their own complimentary copy of the book, with additional copies available for sale from that point onwards.